michaelmilioranca/vollmed/Readme.md

 Example: https://localhost:8080/medicos?sort=nome,desc&size=1&page=2

+# Error translation

+In order to receive an error with the desired language we can send into the header the following paramter:

+- Accept-Language: pt-br

 # HTTP Status examples:

 - 1XX: Informativo – a solicitação foi aceita ou o processo continua em andamento;